 Revolver Gallery has now added another iconic piece of pop art to its permanent collection with the addition of Andy Warhol Campbell’s Tomato Juice Box.
 Created in 1964, Andy Warhol Campbell’s Tomato Juice Box is one of one hundred sculptures screenprinted in The Factory.
 This edition of Andy Warhol Campbell’s Soup Tomato Juice Box holds a prominent place in art history as it was originally gifted to the Leo Castelli Gallery from fashion designer, Roy Halston.
 It was later acquired by the Edmundson Art Foundation and auctioned at Sotheby’s to benefit Acquisition Funds of the Des Moines Art Center.

-Campbell’s Tomato Juice Box as Part of Andy Warhol’s Larger Body of Work
+Campbell’s Tomato Juice Box by Andy Warhol as Part of his Larger Body of Work